psarkis/bloatedHJs/README.md

 `single_planet_choice_of_prior.ipynb`: shows how to use different priors for the internal luminosity at the _lower level_ and its effect on the inference.

-`population_posterior_plots.ipynb`: example code how to reproduce some of the figures from the paper.
+`population_posterior_plots.ipynb`: example code to reproduce some of the figures from the paper.

 Dependencies